ian-mcdevitt/dndplayerwiki/The-New-Caravan.md

 Titanrocks blacksmith is sub-par, but they have awesome silver smiths, and all the jewelry they brought back with them immediately sold out in Evenbrook.
 Overall it was good.

+The caravan also made a successful and profitable second trip.

 We plan on expanding trading relations with Titanrock before pursuing Riversmaw.